ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 ### Peeking into pod networking

-Just out of curiosity, let's see what the CNI plugins actually did.
+Just out of curiosity, let's see what the CNI layer actually does.
 Go to the SSH shell of the worker node running the pod (use `Ctrl`+`b`,`z` in `tmux` to zoom a single pane) and list network interfaces with `sudo ip addr`.
 Among the standard VM network interfaces, you should also see two new interfaces: